syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Table Of Contents.md

 {% highlight vbnet %}
 [VB]

-'Create a new Word document
+'Creates a new Word document

 Dim document As New WordDocument()

-'Create a new custom styles
+'Creates a new custom styles

 Dim style As Style = DirectCast(document.AddParagraphStyle("Mystyle"), WParagraphStyle)